vwcruzeiro/ManBo/README.md

 The following people have contributed to ManBo's coding development:

-* Vinicius Wilian D. Cruzeiro (principal developer) | vwcruzeiro@ufl.edu
+* Vinicius Wilian D. Cruzeiro (main developer) | vwcruzeiro@ufl.edu
 * Herbert C. Georg

 Some history
 ============

-ManBo started as an undergraduate project at the University of Goiás, Brazil.
+ManBo started as an undergraduate project at the Federal University of Goiás, Brazil.